IBM-Watson/wex-wdc-alchemyapi-alchemyvision/README.md

 8. In the **Location of ImageMagick "convert" executable** setting, specify the complete filepath.
 On Windows this defaults to `C:/Program Files/ImageMagick/convert.exe`.
 On Linux this defaults to `/usr/bin/convert`.
 9. Optionally enable the knowledge graph.
 At the cost of an additional AlchemyAPI transaction, this provides taxonomy data in the AlchemyAPI response.
 This can be used to create a hierarchical faceting of images.

 Ensure that the tagging converter appears first in your list of converters and that the image converter appears second.
+This is necessary to ensure that the conversion pipeline is forked by the tagging converter before the image is processed by the image converter.

 Try crawling some images.
 Use **Test it** or a search to confirm that you are receiving and indexing image tags from Alchemy, and that you are indexing base64 image data.